MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/direct-update.md

  mfpdev webupdate
 ```

 The <code>mfpdev webupdate</code> commands packages the updated web resources to a .zip file and uploads it to the default MobileFirst Server running in the developer workstation.
-The packaged web resources can be found at **[cordova-project-root-folder]\mobilefirst\[platform-folder]**.
+The packaged web resources can be found at **[cordova-project-root-folder]/mobilefirst/[platform-folder]**.

 Alternatives: